-The fundamental principle lies in three parenting concepts involves mitochondrial genetic material replacement.
+The fundamental principle that lies in three parenting concepts involves mitochondrial genetic material replacement.
 In this technique, the main challenges are germline modifications and the transmission of the modification to the subsequent generations.
 Research related interventions are applied in the participants, but the associated risk occurs in the offspring. therefore, the investigator should reassure that the level of risk must not be apparent for several years before conducting such research.

-Using human embryos for in-vitro research purpose is controversial.
+Using human embryos for in-vitro research purposes is controversial.
 Offering financial compensation to oocyte donors and embryo creation for research is unethical in many countries, including the USA.
-However, UK allows such type of research, however, detail description of the potential usefulness of pronuclear transfer and spindle transfer need to justify before conduction of the research in a specific group.
+However, UK allows such type of research, however, a detailed description of the potential usefulness of pronuclear transfer and spindle transfer needs to justify before conduction the research in a specific group.
 Moreover, an expert panel of the Human Fertilization & EmbryologyAuthority, UK, recommended long-term follow-up of any children born as a result of these techniques.
-Donor oocytes need not be fertilized in spindle transfer technique, so no embryonic destruction involved in this process.
-This is an advantage of spindle transfer over the pronuclear transfer and the scope of research and clinical execution
+Donor oocytes need not be fertilized in the spindle transfer technique, so no embryonic destruction involved in this process.
+This is an advantage of spindle transfer over the pronuclear transfer and the scope of research and clinical execution is more.

 Ethical challenges in mitochondrial gene replacement for three parenting option

-There is some ethical issues concern still present in the mitochondrial gene replacement by using donor oocytes.
+There are some ethical issues concern still present in the mitochondrial gene replacement by using donor oocytes.
 However, both pronuclear transfer and spindle transfer provide a promising result.
 Ongoing research works continue to obtain relevant safety and efficacy data for establishing these techniques in clinical practice.
 There are some ethical concerns including the safety of these reproductive techniques and restrict the conduction of human reproductive research.
 Extensive pre-clinical research requires to perform before conducting human research ethically.
-In addition, detail understanding of human embryonic stem cell is important for the analysis of the perceptive of the therapeutic potential of human embryonic stem cell lines.
+Besides, a detail understanding of human embryonic stem cells is important for the analysis of the perceptive of the therapeutic potential of human embryonic stem cell lines.